I actually know the answer...it is because I am a very indecisive person. If I can't decide...I don't do anything. Nice.

-I am not sure how long it was in our house before I finally decided to prime the cabinet.
-I didn’t know much about refinishing furniture at the time and I have to admit I did a pretty sloppy job.
-I used an oil based Kilz primer from the Restore and I remember barely having enough.
+So, I am not sure how long it was in our house before I finally decided to prime the cabinet.
+I didn't know much about refinishing furniture at the time and I have to admit I did a pretty sloppy job.
+As I remember, I used an oil based Kilz primer from the Restore and I remember barely having enough.

 I had no idea what I was doing or what color I wanted to paint the cabinet, so I just brought it back inside and put it in the corner.
 It has been there ever since, looking sad and pathetic.